This article explains Data Catalogs and their use with host-based data sets.

 This folder structure, copied directly from a CD-ROM to the C:\sImages folder, contains two studies for one patient distributed across 289 files in \DICOM subfolders (with over 130MB of data).
 The studies and associated images are indexed by information in the DICOMDIR file contained in the root folder.
 This resides alongside the \eFilmLite folder that contains a viewing application that can be executed without installation and/ or additional host-specific configuration.

-When using an SSProtect Data Catalog to protect the associated data, with the given eFilm Lite viewing application, image loading requires an additional 3.6 seconds of time (on a reasonable business laptop against the USWEST KODiAC Server Set) while SSProtect applies protection and management capabilities.
+When using an SSProtect Data Catalog to protect the associated data, eFilm Lite usage endures an additional 3.6 seconds of load time (on a reasonable business laptop against the USWEST KODiAC Server Set) while SSProtect applies protection and management capabilities to the 130 MB of data.

 Ongoing end-user image browsing yields performance results nearly indiscernible from ordinary use with plaintext DICOM files - though as expected, the :Foundation Client maintains secure isolation of plaintext content against malicious intruders looking to, "offload decrypted data while it's in-use".
 In our example, this is critical since image browsing and rendering requires high-speed access to image data.